Masterzach32/SideScrollerProject/README.md

 - Text is properly centered
 - Progress bar in loading screen
 - Player can now rewind
+- New debug mode (for testing only, may be removed)
+- All targeting now uses hitbox to hitbox rather than center to center

 ### Bugs:
 - Sometimes sluggers spawn traveling left